go-goyave/goyave/docs_src/src/guide/basics/routing.md

 ```

 ::: tip
-It's not recommended to define rule set directly in the route definition.
-You should define rule sets in the `http/requests` directory and have one file per feature, regrouping all requests handled by the same controller.
+It's not recommended to define rules set directly in the route definition.
+You should define rules sets in the `http/requests` directory and have one file per feature, regrouping all requests handled by the same controller.
 You can also create one package per feature, just like controllers, if you so desire.
 :::

 If you don't want your route to be validated, or if validation is not necessary, just pass `nil` as the last parameter.